Filtering a Nested Table in a Mining Model (Intermediate Data Mining Tutorial)

 You can click Edit Query to manually change the filter expression.
 However, if you change any part of a filter expression manually, the grid will be disabled and thereafter you must work with the filter expression in text edit mode only.
 To restore grid editing mode, you must clear the filter expression and start over.

-Also, note that you cannot use the LIKE operator in a nested table.
+You cannot use the LIKE operator in a nested table filter.